-It’s rumored that Home Depot is in discussions about acquiring XPO, a $9 billion company that offers logistics services for retailers.
-Home Depot is considering this acquisition to further expand its delivery and shipping capabilities—and to ensure that rival Amazon doesn’t purchase the company instead, it seemed like a bold move.
+Back in 2018, it was rumored that Home Depot was in discussions to acquire XPO, a $9 billion company that offers logistics services for retailers.
+When Home Depot considered this acquisition to ensure rival Amazon didn’t purchase the company instead, it seemed like a bold move.

-Brands with world-class logistics pay attention to the new technologies available for supply chain management and let their customers know which they decide to adopt.
-Focus on communicating how the adoption of new technology benefits your customers and highlighting the potential for better results.
+Brands with world-class logistics are paying attention to the new technologies available for supply chain management and let their customers know which they decide to adopt.
+Focus on communicating how using new technology benefits your customers and highlighting the potential for better results.

-Remain aware of changing consumer expectations to find technology solutions that address any challenges.
-For example, more than half of e-commerce consumers now browse by the availability of shipping choices since they can get similar products from multiple websites.
-Recognizing what customers demand from brands should help you prioritize which changes to make in your existing supply chain network.
+Remember that changing consumer expectations can find technology solutions.
+That’s because recognizing what customers demand from brands should help you prioritize which changes to make in your existing supply chain network.

 Even with a solid logistics strategy, challenges and unexpected changes will arise that require the support of a partner to assist with the storage and moving of inventory.

 That’s where moving and storage solutions from providers like PODS for Business come in.
-We offer flexible options for storage and logistics to help address any sudden inventory management issues.
+We offer flexible options for portable shipping containers and logistics to help address any sudden inventory management issues.

 For example, you can capitalize on seasonal revenue opportunities by partnering with PODS to quickly transfer slow-moving merchandise to better-performing stores.
 There’s also no need to maintain multiple warehouses since PODs can act as your centralized storage and distribution center.
-This eliminates the need for store associates to drive, unload and reload any inventory, which is an added cost-savings.
+This eliminates the need for store associates to drive, or to unload and reload any inventory, which is an added cost-savings.

 Building an innovative logistics framework across your organization is a complex task, but it’s achievable.
-By putting our recommendations into action and making the most of the expertise offered by our specialist team, your company can nimbly change directions in logistics as new situations come to light.
-Go to PODS for Business to find out more about our services, or call 877-BIZ-PODS today for a free quote.
+Put our recommendations into action and make the most of the expertise offered by our specialist team so your company can nimbly change directions in logistics as new situations come to light.